 Roth IRAs are set up so that upon retirement, the money withdrawn from the account is tax-free.

 As such, your contributions to a Roth IRA are not tax-deductible, meaning you pay tax upfront on the amount you put into the account, but not upon withdrawal.
-Additionally, you can contribute to a Roth IRA only if you make under a certain amount — $122,000 if filing as a single person, or $193,000 for married couples.
+Additionally, you can contribute to a Roth IRA only if you make under a certain amount.
+You’re capped at $122,000 if filing as a single person, or $193,000 for married couples.

 The maximum amount you can contribute annually to a Roth IRA is $6,000 for people under 50.
 For those 50 and up, it’s $7,000.
 This is designed to give a boost to those who got a late start in saving.